 “I know you’re fucking someone else!” shouts Peter Steele (RIP).
 Did you know?
 Is that how it ended?
 Or are you looking at your partner right now, wondering?
 Perhaps you’ve not yet had the opportunity to be cheated on.
 Well that’s just sad.

 If your resolve is unusually steadfast and blood has started to stream towards your pink parts then this should kill the flow dead.
 If you’re not sure what music this is then cast your minds back to the film 2001: A Space Odyssey.
-Remember that weird music - sounding like someone slowly electrocuting a Welsh choir - that played when the apes saw the monolith for the first time, and when the astronauts on the moon approached the monolith, and when Dave went through the fucking massive monolith next to Jupiter and things got trippy as balls?
+Remember that weird music - sounding like someone slowly electrocuting a Welsh choir - that played when the apes saw the monolith for the first time, and when the astronauts on the moon approached the monolith, and when Dave went through the stargate and things got trippy as balls?
 Yeah, that music.
-Unless you or your significant other has a fetish for black blocks or travelling through wormholes (not a euphemism) then this should pretty much end the night.
-But wait!
-There’s two more tracks to go…
+Unless you or your significant other has a fetish for black blocks or travelling through wormholes this should pretty much end the night.
+Except there’s one last song to go…

 Not many songs can be simultaneously sexy-as-hell and as-cold-as-a-refrigerated-cat but Hardcore Motherfucker could very well be the sexiest/least sexiest of them all, depending on your point of view.
-Either way, when the beat kicks in you should be jumping up and down trying to do your best pogo-stick impression and if this track doesn’t get you feeling sick and out of breath by the end of its nine minute running time then quite frankly you’ve not drunk enough tonight and you've let the team down.
-The last three minutes of the song has a strong melancholic tang so this should give you plenty of time to feel sorry for yourself while you look at all the furniture you’ve just broken.
+Either way, when the beat kicks in you should be jumping up and down trying to do your best pogo-stick impression.
+If this track doesn’t get you feeling sick and out of breath by the end of its nine minute running time then you’ve not drunk enough tonight.
+The last three minutes of the song has a strong melancholic tang so this should give you plenty of time to look at all the furniture you’ve just broken.
 Don’t worry though, it’s Valentine’s Day!
 Lots of things get broken on Valentine’s Day!

 Rebekah Del Rio - "Llorando (Crying)"